knative/docs/docs/install/Knative-custom-install.md

    completed until the upgrade process finishes.

 1. To install Knative components or plugins, specify the filenames in the `kubectl apply` command.

-   - Run the `kubectl apply` command once with the
-   `-l knative.dev/crd-install=true` flag to install the CRDs first.
-(This prevents race conditions, which cause intermittent install errors.)
+To prevent install failures due to race conditions, run the install command first with the `-l knative.dev/crd-install=true` flag, then a second time without the selector flag.
+This installs the CRDs first:

      ```bash
      kubectl apply --selector knative.dev/crd-install=true \